bcgov/SBC_DivApps/apps/camunda/openshift/README.md

 ```
 https://{camunda_url}/camunda/engine-rest/process-definition/key/CC_Process/start
 ```

+## Feature: Ability to camunda data to another database

+In our case an analytics database.

+If you do not have this requirement, set the analytics parmater values to be the same as the CAMUNDA database in the sample camunda_dev_param file.

 ## Deployment:
 Please note that this config creates a configmap that needs to be updated with your own smtp server information.